 Ager was waived when the Wolves needed a roster spot with which to sign an emergency point guard (Sundiata Gaines).
 He has remained unsigned since.
 However, with Gaines now waived, there may be an opportunity to return.

 Antonio Anderson – Anderson is having a strangely bad season.
 Last year he was on the cusp of the NBA, having stints with both the Bobcats and Rockets, and even briefly played in it with the Thunder.
-When he wasn’t in the NBA, he was in the D-League, averaging 16/4/6 with good defense as a 6’6 point guard.
+When he wasn’t in the NBA, he was in the D-League, averaging 16/4/6 with good defence as a 6’6 point guard.
 This year, however, his numbers have nose dived.
 In 30 minutes per contest, Anderson is averaging only 8.1 points, 1.9 rebounds and 3.8 assists per game, shooting 37% from the field and 28% from three, looking considerably more like the player that he was in college.
 Anderson has been disadvantaged by the stacked Rio Grande Valley Vipers backcourt and wing positions; until recently, Garrett Temple was on the team, alongside the starting backcourt of the aforementioned Mustafa Shakur and leading scorer Jerel McNeal, with Richard Roby, Stanley Robinson and Terrel Harris also getting minutes.
 But Anderson was still getting opportunities as the starting small forward, and yet he has not responded.

 Devin Brown – Brown flumped out of the NBA this summer after a poor season split between the Hornets and Bulls.
 His combined PER of 10.0 does not look good; his PER with Chicago of 0.4 tells an even less flattering tale.
 The formerly athletic player who used to be able to do everything but shoot, now does nothing but shoot, and yet is not a good shooter.
 Having turned 32 last week, the athleticism won’t be returning.
 An NBA redux looks unlikely.